zippy1978/shift/doc/developer/developer_guide.md

 States are used to save and restore application components states between application restarts.

-Classes relating to states management are located inside `com.backelite.shift.state`.
+Classes relating to states management are located inside `org.shiftedit.state`.

 Any object of the application can be persisted, it just needs to implement the `PersistableState` interface.